ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Introduction

-where $x_i$ are the fixed sampling points, $g$ is an unknown mean function that can be discontinuous (change-point model or signal with monotonic trend), and $(\eps_i)$ is a zero mean stationary time series error process.
-For such a model, the knowledge of the autocovariance function (ACF) $\gamma_{h}=\ME[\eps_{1}\eps_{1+h}]$, $h=0,1,\ldots$ is essential.
-For instance, accounting for an appropriate estimate of the long-run variance ($\sigma_\ast^2 = \sum_{k\in \Z}\gamma_k)$) plays a crucial role for developing multiscale statistics aiming to either estimate the total number of change points, cf.~\cite{Dette.etal.2018}, or test for local changes in an apparent nonparametric trend, cf.~\cite{Khismatullina.Vogt.19}.
-Similar models have been considered in \cite{Davis.etal.06}, \cite{Preuss.etal.14} and \cite{Chakar.etal.16} among many others.
-Generally speaking, ACF estimates are important for bandwidth selection, confidence interval construction and another inferencial procedures associated with nonparametric modeling, cf.~\cite{Opsomer.etal.01}.
+where $x_i$ are the fixed sampling points, $g$ is an unknown mean function that can be discontinuous, e.g. a change point model or a signal with monotonic trend, and $(\varepsilon)$ is a zero mean stationary time series error process.
+For such a model, the knowledge of the autocovariance function (ACF) $\gamma_{h}=\ME[\eps_{0}\eps_{h}]$, $h=0,1,\ldots$ is essential.
+For instance, accounting for an appropriate estimate of the long-run variance ($\sigma_\ast^2 = \sum_{k\in \Z}\gamma_k$) plays a crucial role for developing multiscale statistics aiming to either estimate the total number of change points, cf.~\cite{Dette.etal.2018}, or test for local changes in an apparent nonparametric trend, cf.~\cite{Khismatullina.Vogt.20}.
+Similar models have been considered in \cite{Davis.etal.06}, \cite{Jandhyala.13}, \cite{Preuss.etal.14}, \cite{vogelsang2016exactly} and \cite{Chakar.etal.16} among many others.
+Generally speaking, ACF estimates are important for bandwidth selection, confidence interval construction and other inferencial procedures associated with nonparametric modeling, cf.~\cite{Opsomer.etal.01}.
 Some of these authors have considered parametric error structures such as ARMA($p$, $q$) or ARCH(1,1) models.
-Instead of pursuing that path we will enrich the representation of the regression function while still considering $m$-dependent errors.
+In this manuscript, instead of considering a specific error process model, such as e.g. ARMA($p$,$q$), we will consider an $m$-dependent error structure and and a mean function that consists of both smooth and discontinuous parts.
+This is also the mean structure considered in \cite{chan2022optimal}.